Josh Davison

-Joshua Michael Blainey Davison (born 16 September 1999) is an English professional footballer who plays as a forward for club Tranmere Rovers.
+Joshua Michael Blainey Davison (born 16 September 1999) is an English professional footballer who plays as a forward for club Shrewsbury Town.

 Club career

 Davison began his career with Peterborough United and enjoyed loan spells at both St Neots Town and Wisbech Town, before making a permanent move to Isthmian League side, Enfield Town ahead of the 2018–19 campaign.
 He made his debut during Enfield's 2–1 victory in the Alan Turvey Trophy, against Ware in September 2018.
 Following a brief loan spell with Barking, Davison returned to the club and went on to score his first goals for the club during a 4–1 victory over Burgess Hill Town in the Alan Turvey Trophy, netting a 76-minute hat-trick.
 Davison then went on to net three more times for the club before leaving Enfield in June 2019.

 On 18 October 2019, following a trial period with the under-23s, Davison sealed a move to Championship side Charlton Athletic until the end of the season and made his first-team debut during a 2–2 draw with West Bromwich Albion, just a week after signing for the Addicks.

 On 24 October 2020, Davison joined Woking until January 2021.
 On 13 January 2021, it was reported that Davison's loan had expired at Woking and he had returned to Charlton Athletic with the view to a loan move to a League Two club.
 Six days later, he joined Forest Green Rovers on loan until the end of the season.

 On 24 January 2022, Davison joined Swindon Town on loan for the rest of the 2021–22 season.

 On 18 July 2022, Davison joined AFC Wimbledon on a permanent deal.
 He scored his first goals for Wimbledon when he scored twice in a 5–2 defeat to Mansfield Town on 16 August 2022.

 On 19 June 2024, Davison joined League Two side Tranmere Rovers on a 2 year permanent deal.

+On 27 January 2026, he joined fellow League Two side Cheltenham Town on loan for the remainder of the season.
+On 12 May 2026, Tranmere announced he would be leaving in the summer once his contract expired.

+On 26 June 2026, Davison agreed to join League Two club Shrewsbury Town on a two-year deal.